beakerandjake/advent-of-code-runner/CONTRIBUTING.md

   - Ensure an issue has been created with the `bug` template.
   - Name your branch like following the pattern: `feature/(#issue number)-fix-bug-description` (e.g. feature/1234-fix-divide-by-zero)'

-There is no need to tag or bump a version in `package.json` that is done by maintainers when creating a release.
+There is no need to add a git tag or bump the `package.json` version, these are done by maintainers when creating a release.

-Pull requests run automated checks, they generally must pass for a PR to be merged:
+Pull requests run a CI workflow, which generally must pass for the PR to be merged:
-- linting
+- Run code linting.
+- Check that CHANGELOG has been updated.
-- Unit testing
+- Run Unit Tests.
--
+- Check code coverage.

+### Additional Pull Request Tips
+- Try to focus on accomplishing one thing, be it a feature or a bug fix.
+- Try to do the least amount of change possible to accomplish the goal.
+- Skip the temptation to make unecessary changes or refactors (this makes tracing changes easier in the future).
+- If possible try not to introduce new dependencies.

 ## Development Setup
 You will need Node.js version >= 18.